LUKICSLA/kaiweb/README.md

 ### 2nd method: Clone repository with Git command
 If you don't want/can't use SSH, use this URL for checkout/SVN: ```https://github.com/LUKICSLA/kaiweb.git```

-If you want to use SSH use this command: ```git@github.com:LUKICSLA/kaiweb.git```
+If you want to use SSH (via this command): ```git@github.com:LUKICSLA/kaiweb.git```

 Or use this command to clone with Github CLI: ```gh repo clone LUKICSLA/kaiweb```

-In case of any troubles during installation proccess feel free to contact us or [use this how-to](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories).
+In the case of any troubles during the installation process, feel free to contact us or [use this how-to](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories).

 # Copyright
 Copyright © 2021-2022 Lukáš Maár, Timea Danišová, Andrea Hornáčková